jillhubahib/zylun-ruby-intro/index.md

 ## Implementations

-- MRI (“Matz’s Ruby Interpreter”) or CRuby (since it is written in C)
+- MRI (*M*atz’s *R*uby *I*nterpreter) or CRuby (since it is written in C)
 - [JRuby](http://jruby.org/) is Ruby atop the JVM
-- [Rubinius](http://rubini.us/) is ‘Ruby written in Ruby’
+- [Rubinius](http://rubini.us/) is Ruby written in Ruby
 - [MacRuby](http://www.macruby.org/) is a Ruby that’s tightly integrated with Apple’s Cocoa libraries for Mac OS X
 - [mruby](http://mruby.org/) is a lightweight implementation of Ruby
-- [IronRuby](http://www.ironruby.net/) is an implementation “tightly integrated with the .NET Framework”
+- [IronRuby](http://www.ironruby.net/) is an implementation tightly integrated with the .NET Framework
+- [MagLev](http://ruby.gemstone.com/) is a fast, stable, Ruby implementation with integrated object persistence and distributed shared cache.
+- [Cardinal](https://github.com/parrot/cardinal) is a Ruby compiler for Parrot Virtual Machine (Perl 6)

 <aside class="notes">
 Ruby, as a language, has a few different implementations.
-They are often useful in certain situations, provide extra integration to other languages or environments, or have special features that MRI doesn’t.
+They are often useful in certain situations, provide extra integration to other languages or environments, or have special features that MRI doesn’t (e.g. operational goals and technical constraints.)
 <br/><br/>
 JRuby is a Ruby atop the JVM (Java Virtual Machine), utilizing the JVM’s optimizing JIT compilers, garbage collectors, concurrent threads, tool ecosystem, and vast collection of libraries.
 <br/><br/>